Jacob of Edessa

-Jacob of Edessa or James of Edessa (ܝܰܥܩܽܘܒ ܐܽܘܪܗܰܝܳܐ) (c.
-640–5 June 708) was a Syriac Orthodox bishop of Edessa, scholar, and translator.
+Jacob of Edessa or James of Edessa (ܝܰܥܩܽܘܒ ܐܽܘܪܗܰܝܳܐ; c.
+640 – 5 June 708) was a Syriac Orthodox bishop of Edessa, scholar, and translator.
 Renowned for his multilingual mastery, he made lasting contributions to biblical revision, canon law, grammar and liturgy, and played a key role in standardizing theological terminology.
 His synthesis of Greek and Syriac traditions shaped the development of Syriac Christianity and facilitated the transmission of Hellenistic thought into the Islamic world.
-He is considered to be one of the most important scholars of the Christian Aramean tradition.

 Mor Ignatius Zakka I Iwas, the late Syriac Orthodox Patriarch of Antioch, ranked Jacob among the greatest Syriac Orthodox Fathers, alongside Ephrem the Syrian, Jacob Baradaeus, Philoxenus of Mabbug, Severus of Antioch, and Michael the Syrian.